Arlington VA Assault & Battery in Virginia refers to two distinct crimes.

 The two conditions separate accidental contact from the actual battery.
 Better yet, it creates a defense strategy for battery offense.

 Assault is an intentional physical act by a person to create fear of harmful or offensive contact.

 In other words, an assault is making another person think you will inflict bodily harm on them.
 Mere terms cannot constitute an assault.
-For instance, if the accused yelled to the alleged victim that he would hurt them, it would not be considered assault.
-However, if the accused advances toward the victim while screaming that he would hurt the victim, and he could cause actual harm, then that would constitute assault.
+For instance, if the accused yelled at the alleged victim that he would hurt them, it would not be considered assault.
+However, if the accused advances toward the victim while screaming that he would hurt the victim and could cause actual harm, then that would constitute assault.

 The Virginia law defines assault and battery based on religious conviction, color, nationality, or race as a hate crime.

 Under section 18.2-57 (A), a hate crime carries the punishment of a minimum six-month sentence.
 The maximum penalty is a one-year jail term and $2500.

 When the victim of a hate crime suffers any physical injury, the offense elevates to a Class 6 felony assault.
 Virginia Code Section 18.2-57 (B) punishes such violations with a maximum jail term of five years.